jansdhillon/landscape-demo/README.md

 juju bootstrap lxd landscape-controller
 ```

-## Create the Ubuntu instances for Landscape
+## Setting up

+Fill in the values in [terraform.tfvars.example](./terraform.tfvars.example) and rename the file to remove the `.example` extension.

 You need an Ubuntu Pro token to use Landscape, which you can get for free [here](https://ubuntu.com/pro/dashboard).
-Put the token value in [variables.txt](./variables.txt) for `PRO_TOKEN`.
-Alternatively, set it as an environment variable:
+Put the token value in [terraform.tfvars](./terraform.tfvars) for `pro_token`.

 To run Landscape, starting with Landscape Server and other applications it depends on, followed by some Landscape Client instances that are managed by Landscape Server, we can use [OpenTofu](https://opentofu.org) and the [Juju Provider for Terraform](https://registry.terraform.io/providers/juju/juju/latest/docs).